codex-storage/codex-research/design/sales.md

 Adding availability
 -------------------

-When a user adds availability, then the reservations module wil check whether there is enough space available in the Repo.
+When a user adds availability, then the reservations module will check whether there is enough space available in the Repo.
 If there is enough space, then it will increase the amount of reserved space in the Repo.
 It persists the state of all availabilities to the Datastore, to ensure that they can be restored when a